DoctorEww/software-assurance/Design.md

   - *Threat ID: 3*
     - Threat Name: Weak Access Control for a Resource
-    - Justification: BitWarden Desktop Application only has permissions to read it's own file space.
+    - Justification: BitWarden Desktop Application only has permissions to read its own file space.
     - Existing Mitigations: BitWarden runs as a user process which has permissions to read and write all user files.
     - Notable Gap: **BitWarden has elevated permissions to read and write files; these permissions are unnecessary.**